 Unlike normal schools, there is no competition between students and every individual has their own learning speed.
 This also teaches them teamwork and how to collaborate and work as a group.

-Last Note – Intellect folks Opinion
+Last Note – Intellect folk’s Opinion

-Their programmes are particularly useful to youngsters who are independent, capable of functioning alone for long periods of time, and perform well on their own or in teams.
-Furthermore, these programmes are great for youngsters who are prone to becoming overwhelmed by noise, turmoil, and disarray.
+Their programs are particularly useful to youngsters who are independent, capable of functioning alone for long periods of time, and perform well on their own or in teams.
+Furthermore, these programs are great for youngsters who are prone to becoming overwhelmed by noise, turmoil, and disarray.
 Individual learning enables pupils to learn at their own speed and may also offer a safe atmosphere for children with special needs.

 Intellect Folk’s Opinion

 Regardless of the concerns of the parents, this type of education model is unique and very beneficial in all ways.
-In our opinion this is better than normal education.
+In our opinion, this is better than normal education.
 However, parents also have a right to be comfortable where their child Is being sent.